• States

 The 630-foot stainless steel arch was built as a monument in 1963 to celebrate the westward expansion of the United States.

-As a matter of fact, it is often referred to as “The Gateway to the West.”
+It is often referred to as “The Gateway to the West.”

-Gateway Arch illuminated at night.
+Gateway Arch illuminated at night. it is illuminated blue with the skyline behind you.

 Mount Rushmore National Memorial, South Dakota